Permanent Residency is the right to live and work in the United States indefinitely.

-- Note: International candidates must meet the experience requirements with experience gained prior to employment at Idaho State University.
+- Note: International candidates must meet the experience requirements with experience gained before employment at Idaho State University.

 - should avoid vague qualifications such as "must be familiar with" or "knowledgeable of" or "able to" or "interested in."
 State job requirements in specific, measurable terms (for example, "must have a record of published research in…").

-- should take into account that if alternate credentials are listed, the greater of the options is the minimum requirement.
-“Must be board eligible or certified” means “must be board certified.”
-Similarly, “must have a Ph.D. and/or M.D. degree” is interpreted “must have a Ph.D. and M.D. degree.”
+- should consider that if alternate credentials are listed, the greater of the options is the minimum requirement.
+"Must be board eligible or certified" means "must be board certified."
+Similarly, "must have a Ph.D. or M.D. degree" is interpreted as "must have a Ph.D. and M.D. degree."

-- should not state the salary, or salary range, in the advertisement.
-Do not state that successful candidates must generate their own salary.
+- Should not state the salary, or salary range, in the advertisement.
+Do not indicate that successful candidates must generate their wages.

-- be published in a national professional journal at least 30 days before the application deadline.
-Emails and web postings are excellent supplements, but do not substitute for advertisements in national journals.
-Remember, if the candidate applies for a green card later on, a print ad as part of the original search will be required for the Alien Labor Certification (ALC).
-Spend the money now to avoid disappointment in the future.
+- Be published in a national professional journal at least 30 days before the application deadline.
+Emails and web postings are excellent supplements but do not substitute for advertisements in national journals.
+Remember, if the candidate applies for a green card, later on, a print ad as part of the original search will be required for the Alien Labor Certification (ALC).
+So spend the money now to avoid disappointment in the future.

 - Must include the Idaho State University Affirmative Action Compliance statement.